BonoboPLC/lojjo_wiki/retail-sales-agents.md

 >Step 3.
 Select  game
 {.is-info}

-Click on the "Change" label on the Game Selector to change the game from the list.
+Click on the "Change" label on the Game Selector to view other available games from the list.
 Any commissions payable for the games will be displayed in Green.

 ![Select A Game](/uploads/select-a-game.png "Select A Game")